-The CT scanner includes a table you will lie on and a doughnut-shaped ring.
+The CT scanner includes a table you will lie on and a doughnut shaped ring.
 You will lie still on the table while it advances through the ring.
+You will lie still on the table.
 The technologist will give you instructions during the test.
-You will be asked to raise your arms above your head at times.
+You will be asked to raise your arms above your head sometimes.
 You will also be asked to hold your breath for 10 to 12 seconds.
 While you hold your breath the table will move through the ring while pictures are taken.
 The pictures will be taken before, during and after the contrast media is injected into the IV.
 It is important to lie still while the images are taken.

 Drink extra fluids for several hours after the test.

 How long will the CT Scan of the Chest with Contrast take?